No Time To Die review: Daniel Craig bids farewell to James Bond in style

-He's got a license to kill.
-He's got No Time to Die.
-But in Daniel Craig's final outing as the suave superspy, James Bond finally gets a life.
-Already a hit at the box office, this 25th film in the 007 series is an epic, explosive and emotional swan song that throws everything it has against the wall for a genuinely unique entry.
+He's got a license to kill and he's got No Time to Die.
+But in Daniel Craig's final outing as James Bond, the suave superspy finally gets a life.
+Already a hit at the box office, this 25th 007 film is an epic, explosive and emotional swan song that throws everything against the wall for a genuinely unique entry in the long-running series.

-The movie opens in the US this Friday, Oct.
-8, following a series-best opening weekend in the UK.
+The movie is now open in the US, following a series-best opening weekend in the UK.
 Having played Bond for 15 years over five films since Casino Royale in 2006, Craig is now the longest-serving Bond.
 So No Time to Die already had an end-of-era feel about it, and if you factor in a pandemic-provoked delay of nearly two years, the film's arrival feels positively giddy.
 That actually plays out on the screen: Packed with familiar faces but shepherded by some shrewdly chosen newcomers, No Time to Die packs a quintessentially Bond punch while also taking huge risks with the aging character and decades-old formula.
 Every Bond film markets itself as a fresh twist, but No Time to Die is genuinely bonkers at how far it goes.
 It's so un-Bond at times it's almost anti-Bond.
 These creative choices may be divisive, but you've got to hand it to the filmmakers for thinking big and bold.

 Last time we saw Britain's sexiest super-spy, he'd chucked in the espionage game at the end of 2015's Spectre and revved his Aston Martin into the sunset with new love Madeleine Swann (Lea Seydoux, 17 years Craig's junior).
 Every relationship has its little tiffs, like how Madeleine's boyfriend and her father spent several previous films trying to kill each other.
 But she's more vexed about his ex: the late Vesper Lynd from Casino Royale, who started Craig's inexperienced spy on the road to becoming the James Bond we know.
 So Bond interrupts a scenic Italian holiday to say goodbye to his past -- and you can probably guess how that goes.
 Bond, Madeleine and Aston Martin are soon locked in an explosive battle with mysterious assassins as their romantic getaway becomes, well, a getaway.